Blog

 4. Stay on brand by playing your usual genres

-And if you use the scheduling tip above, alternating between Christmas and non-Christmas songs can create the most effective Christmas listening experience.
+It’s not that you can’t mix in holiday classics or a rendition of “White Christmas,” but your guests are listening and will connect with your brand if you stay true to your brand’s sound identity.
+And if you use the scheduling tip above, alternating between Christmas and non-Christmas songs can create the most effective retail Christmas music experience.

 5. Try alternatives to the overplayed classics

 Consider playing alternate versions of your favorite Christmas classics.
-Checkout the range of Holiday playlists and titles here.
+Check out the range of Holiday playlists and titles here.

-6. Source suggestions from your team
+6. Source suggestions from your team or social media

 Talk to your team about the kind of Christmas music you’ll play, when you’ll play it, and why.
-They may have some insights from guests and it also helps them feel included.
+They may have some insights from guests, which also helps them feel included.
+Ask them for suggestions on making the retail Christmas music listening and work experience enjoyable and not too repetitive.

 7. Take breaks from X-mas tunes, especially after hours

-If you’re playing instrumental Christmas music at your office or lobby, try taking breaks by scheduling a non-Christmas slot in the day, such as between 1 and 3pm, during which time you can play instrumental jazz instead.
+If you’re playing instrumental Christmas music at your office or lobby, try taking breaks by scheduling a non-Christmas slot in the day, such as between 1 and 3 p.m., during which time you can play instrumental jazz instead.

 1. Restaurant Christmas

-2. Christmas Choir
+Go to playlist2.
+Christmas Choir

-3. Holiday Hits
+Go to playlist3.
+Holiday Hits

-4. Instrumental Christmas
+Go to playlist4.
+Instrumental Christmas

-5. 80’s Christmas
+Go to playlist5.
+80’s Christmas

 Most streaming services are not licensed for businesses.